Roxiun/Statsify/README.md

 To display **help command** type `/st`

 To use the **number denicker** add the Aurora API key, you can get a key from [here](https://discord.com/oauth2/authorize?client_id=1244205279697174539)

+To show *other player's pings* add the Polsu API key, which you can get from [here](https://polsu.xyz/api/apikey)

 Stats checking for classic duels is automatic, and not toggleable.
 Does not have any settings.